SerNet/verinice/README.md

 `sernet.verinice.report.designer.tycho/target/products/`.
 Artifacts for the following platforms will be produced:

-* Linux GTK 32 and 64 bit
+* Linux GTK 64 bit
 * Windows 32 and 64 bit
 * Mac OS X 64 bit